 Against this background, other factors relating to the proportionality of a request for access, such as the length of the period in respect of which access to the data is sought and the quantity or nature of the data available cannot play a role.
 Therefore, these factors cannot have the effect that the objective of preventing, investigating, detecting, and prosecuting criminal offences in general is capable of justifying such access.

-The CJEU also provides guidance on when contraventions of the requirements of EU law may lead to an exclusion of evidence obtained in criminal proceedings.
+The CJEU also provided guidance concerning when contraventions of the requirements of EU law may lead to an exclusion of evidence obtained in criminal proceedings.
 In the view of the judges in Luxembourg, the yardstick is the risk of breach of the adversarial principle, and therefore, of the right to a fair trial entailed by the admissibility of such evidence.
-To this end, national courts must disregard information/evidence obtained by an access to traffic and location data in breach of EU law if the suspects “are not in a position to comment effectively on that information[/]evidence and they pertain to a field of which the judges have no knowledge and are likely to have a preponderant influence on the findings of fact.”
+To this end, national courts must disregard information/evidence obtained via access to traffic and location data in breach of EU law if the suspects “are not in a position to comment effectively on that information[/]evidence and they pertain to a field of which the judges have no knowledge and are likely to have a preponderant influence on the findings of fact.”

 Findings of the CJEU on the second question

-The CJEU calls to mind its previous case law as regards the substantive and procedural requirements for national legislations under which competent authorities can be granted access to the data in question.
+The CJEU called to mind its previous case law as regards the substantive and procedural requirements for national legislation under which competent authorities can be granted access to the data in question.
 This entails that observance of the requirements are subject to a prior review that is either carried out by a court or by an independent administrative body.
-Since the court or body must reconcile the various interests and rights at issue, the status must be as such that they act objectively and impartially and be free from any external influence.
+Since the court or body must reconcile the various interests and rights at issue, the status must be so that they act objectively and impartially and be free from any external influence.
 In the criminal law field, the requirement of independence implies that the authority entrusted with prior review, first, must not be involved in the conduct of the criminal investigation in question and, second, has a neutral stance vis-à-vis the parties to the criminal proceedings.
-That is not the case of a public prosecutor’s office, like the Estonian public prosecution’s office, because it directs the investigation procedure and brings the public prosecution before the court that has jurisdiction.
-This conclusion is not changed by the consideration that the public prosecutor’s office is mandated to verify both the incriminating and exculpatory evidence, to guarantee the lawfulness of the pre-trial prosecution and to act exclusively according to the law.
+That is not the case with a public prosecutor’s office, like the Estonian public prosecution’s office, because it directs the investigation procedure and brings the public prosecution before the court that has jurisdiction.
+This conclusion is not changed by the consideration that the public prosecutor’s office is mandated to verify both the incriminating and exculpatory evidence, to guarantee the lawfulness of the pre-trial prosecution, and to act exclusively according to the law.

 Put in focus